Medabots: Supporting characters

 Ginkai is a burly kid.
-In an earlier life, he used to own the Hercules beetle-type Medabot Bayonet where Ginkai got annoyed with the same smart alec personality that Metabee has.
+He used to own the Hercules beetle-type Medabot Bayonet, but became annoyed with his smart alec personality, which was similar to Metabee.
 He buried Bayonet's medal and gave Bayonet to his cousin.
-When he started making use of Kilobots when allied with Kam Kamizaki, he made use of different Kilobots like machine pistol-type Kilobot Desperado, (Note: The Medabot Vital Status in the English dub listed Desperado as a hammer-type Kilobot.)
+When allied with Kam Kamizaki, he made use of different Kilobots, including the machine pistol-type Kilobot Desperado, (Note: The Medabot Vital Status in the English dub listed Desperado as a hammer-type Kilobot.)
 Robin Hood-type Kilobot Sherwood, submarine-type Kilobot Locknex, sword-type Kilobot Cutter, and king lion-type Kilobot Unitrix.
 After Ginkai defected from Kam's side, he recovered Bayonet's medal and placed it in Arcbeetle Dash while making amends with him.
-Ginkai has since helped Ikki to fight the Kilobots and even helped out in the final battle against Kam and Gryphon.
+Ginkai has since helped Ikki to fight the Kilobots and helped out in the final battle against Kam and Gryphon.